YahuuLAMAS/WealthNote/README.md

 # SMS Finance - UPI Expense Tracker

-An Android application that automatically tracks UPI transactions by parsing SMS messages and provides expense management features.
+This Android application serves as an intelligent financial management tool that automatically captures and categorizes all UPI transactions by parsing SMS notifications.
+It streamlines multi-account expense tracking, ensures seamless reconciliation of transaction histories, and allows users to annotate purchases with contextual notes for enhanced financial clarity and budgeting.

 ## Features